OrderFromChaos/meal-planning/README.md

 Be sure not to leave a newline (\n) at the end of the text file when you're done.
 Otherwise getInfo() will throw errors.

 Fundamentally, unit_sums() is unable to deal with situations like "2 chopped cabbages + 1 cup chopped cabbage".
 The units are different and it's not clear to how add them together without prior knowledge.
-When these situations pop up, unit_sums() will throw errors between the two dotted lines.
-Keep those in mind and edit the final answer as necessary.
+When these situations pop up, the item in the list will have the raw quantity array on its side, allowing you to calculate it on your own.